kortina/vscode-markdown-notes/README.md

 ### Known Issues

+- Filename completion seems to be triggering when not in the `[[` context.
 - The `ctrl+o` VSCodeVim jumplist shortcut does not return you to the correct place after using "Go to Definition" (`ctrl+]`): https://github.com/VSCodeVim/Vim/issues/3277 (The VSCode `Go Back` command (`ctrl+-`) does work, however.)
 - This extension sets the `wordPattern` for 'markdown' in order to (1) enable proper completion of relative paths and (2) make it such that if you `cmd+shift+f` on a `#tag` the search will prefill with "#tag" and not just "tag":
   <br />`vscode.languages.setLanguageConfiguration('markdown', { wordPattern: /([\#\.\/\\\w_]+)/ });`

 ### TODO

+- Add command to create file based on name in the wiki-link under the cursor
+- Add command to create new note with name + heading
 - Provide better support for ignore patterns, eg, don't complete `file.md` if it is within `ignored_dir/`
 - Should we support filename without extension, eg, assume `[[file]]` is a reference to `file.md`?
 - Should we support links to headings? eg, `file.md#heading-text`?
 - Add syntax highlighting and search for `#tags`.
 See [also](https://stackoverflow.com/questions/60293955/is-cmdshiftf-in-vscode-supposed-to-respect-the-editor-wordseparators-setting)
-- command to create file based on name in the wiki-link under the cursor

 ### Development and Release